NEWS

 Helen Vaughan-Evans, Head of Corporate Support Service: Performance, Digital & Assets, said: “The Council is committed to reducing our carbon emissions and energy usage across all our buildings.
 This supports our environmental priorities; ambitions that I’m delighted to see are shared by our County’s pupils.
 But also will see costs reduce in the long term for the school.
 I’m grateful to our staff with the support of the school staff and the pupils for allowing us to carry out this important work at Ysgol Pant Pastynog.”

-Dog owners reminded to be responsible during Easter holidays
+Dog owners reminded to be responsible when out and about

 Both bodies are urging people to follow important advice to keep pets on leads.

-Denbighshire County Council and the Clwydian Range and Dee Valley National Landscape are reminding dog owners to act responsibly as more people prepare to visit the area’s countryside hotspots during the Easter holidays.
+Denbighshire County Council and the Clwydian Range and Dee Valley National Landscape are reminding dog owners to act responsibly as more people prepare to visit the area’s countryside hotspots.

 Both bodies are urging people to follow important advice to keep pets on leads whilst walking through the countryside following reported incidents last year at land around Moel Famau.